INRIA/scikit-learn-mooc/_sources/index.md

-The MOOC material is developed publicly under the [CC-By license]( https://github.com/INRIA/scikit-learn-mooc/blob/master/LICENSE), including the notebooks, exercises and solutions to the exercises (but not the solutions for the quiz ;) via the following GitHub
+The MOOC material is developed publicly under the [CC-By license]( https://github.com/INRIA/scikit-learn-mooc/blob/master/LICENSE), including the notebooks, exercises and solutions to the exercises (but not the quizz solutions ;) via the following GitHub
 repository:

   https://github.com/INRIA/scikit-learn-mooc/